Skip to content

 • Batch encoding: Use encodeBatch() when encoding multiple texts — more efficient than calling encode() in a loop.

-• Embedding dimension depends on the model: all-MiniLM-L6-v2 produces 384-dimensional vectors.
+• Embedding dimension depends on the model: all-MiniLM-L6-v2 produces 384-dimensional vectors, while BGE/GTE/mpnet produce 768-dimensional vectors.